What is a Virtual Office?

 For those who like the flexibility of working where they please, but need some of the benefits unique to a permanent office, there is a viable and affordable solution.
 It’s called a virtual office, and it provides the freedom to work from home or remotely while still enjoying a professional business address.
 Here’s how it works.

-At its simplest, a virtual office is a physical address you can rent for your business, without having to actually lease a property or space.
-In other words, it’s similar to renting a P.O. box for your business, except everyone who sees your address (on a business card, on a search result, etc...) will see it as an actual physical location where you do business.
+At its simplest, a virtual office is a physical address you can rent for your business, without having to actually lease a physical property or office space.
+In other words, it’s similar to renting a P.O. box for your business, except everyone who sees your address (on a business card, on a search result, etc...) will see it as an actual physical location where you conduct business.

-It’s a service designed for professionals who are tired of dealing with the preconceptions that come with attaching a home address or a P.O. box to their business.
+A virtual office is a service designed for professionals who are tired of dealing with the preconceptions that come with attaching a home address or a P.O. box to their professional business.
 With a virtual address, you can have a downtown address, without having to actually lease a space and commute to it as your office.

 What Services Do Virtual Offices Offer?

-In addition to having a real business address you can put on a card, virtual offices often come with many of the following features and benefits:
+In addition to having a real business address you can put on a card and other sources, virtual offices often come with many of the following features and benefits:

 • Mail receipt and forwarding